bradwestness/SecretSanta/README.md

 ## Features

-* Add as many family members as you like!
+* Add as many family members as you like
-* No database needed, all data is stored in as JSON in text files
+* No database needed, all data is stored as JSON in text files
 * Users get to click a button to pick a recipient (more fun than just being told who you picked)
 * Specify which people each user should NOT pick (e.g. spouses)
 * Admin console for managing users